 The VDW provides registered companies in the field of machine tool factories (manufacturers and service providers) with an info mail.
 In this newsletter we regularly inform you about industry-specific news and new contents on the online registration website.
 With your consent, you can subscribe to our info mail about your account during the registration process on the online registration website.
 The legal basis for sending our info mail is Art.
 6 Par.
 1 S. 1 lit. a GDPR.

-You have the possibility to subscribe to the METAV 2020 reloaded newsletter via this website.
+You have the possibility to subscribe to the METAV 2022 newsletter via this website.
 You can give VDW your express consent to do so during the registration process.
-VDW uses the so-called double-opt-in procedure to register for the METAV 2020 reloaded Newsletter.
+VDW uses the so-called double-opt-in procedure to register for the METAV 2022 Newsletter.
 This means that you will receive a confirmation e-mail to the e-mail address you provided.
 If you do not confirm your registration within 24 hours, your information will be blocked and automatically deleted after one month.
 In addition, VDW stores your IP address and the time of registration and confirmation.
 The purpose of this procedure is to be able to verify your registration and, if necessary, to clarify any possible misuse of your personal data.

 - E-mail advertising: Art.
 6 a DSGVO